publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIV/ptF/m__us_usc_t20_s1091.md

     [Section 1078–1 of this title][/us/usc/t20/s1078–1], referred to in subsec. (b)(2), was repealed by [Pub.
 L. 103–66, title IV][/us/pl/103/66/tIV], § 4047(b)–(d), Aug.
 10, 1993, [107 Stat.
 364][/us/stat/107/364], eff.
 July 1, 1994, except with respect to loans provided under that section as it existed prior to Aug.
 10, 1993.
 Subsequently, a new section 1078–1, relating to voluntary flexible agreements with guaranty agencies, was enacted by [Pub.
 L. 105–244, title IV][/us/pl/105/244/tIV], § 418, Oct.
 7, 1998, [112 Stat.
 1691][/us/stat/112/1691].

-    The National Apprenticeship Act, referred to in subsec. (d)(2)(B), is [act Aug.
+    Act of August 16, 1937, commonly known as the National Apprenticeship Act, referred to in subsec. (d)(2)(B), is [act Aug.
 16, 1937, ch.
 663][/us/act/1937-08-16/ch663], [50 Stat.
 664][/us/stat/50/664], which is classified generally to chapter 4C (§ 50 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 50 of Title 29][/us/usc/t29/s50] and Tables.

-    Section 171, referred to in subsec. (d)(2)(B), may mean section 171 of either the National Apprenticeship Act or the Higher Education Act of 1965.
-However, neither the National Apprenticeship Act or the Higher Education Act of 1965 contains a section 171.
+    Section 171, referred to in subsec. (d)(2)(B), may have been intended as a reference to section 171 of the Workforce Innovation and Opportunity Act, [Pub.
+L. 113–128][/us/pl/113/128], which is classified to [section 3226 of Title 29][/us/usc/t29/s3226], Labor.
+Neither the National Apprenticeship Act nor the Higher Education Act of 1965 contains a section 171.

     Subsection (h) of this section, referred to in subsec. (i), was redesignated subsec. (g) of this section by [Pub.
 L. 103–208][/us/pl/103/208], § 2(h)(25), Dec.
 20, 1993, [107 Stat.
 2477][/us/stat/107/2477].